(Links to all of our Speedway Classes can be found

-3. In the event that two (2) cars post the same lap time during time trials, the first car to post that time will be given the top position.
+3. If two (2) cars post the same lap time during time trials, the first car to post that time will be given the top position.

 4. If pit lane becomes empty during time trials, a time limit of five (5) minutes will be set before the next division will be called.

-5. In the event that two (2) or more cars cross the finish line at the same time in the race, the flagman will make the final decision.
+5. If two (2) or more cars cross the finish line at the same time in the race, the flagman will make the final decision.